 - Put 1 cup of the milk and the half and half in a saucepan.
 Run the tip of a sharp knife along the length of the vanilla bean, split it open and use the side of the knife to scrape the seeds into the pan.
 Add the bean along too.
 Heat just until it comes to a simmer over medium heat.

-- Whisk in the remaining 2/3 cup whole milk, and then the eggs.
+- Whisk in the remaining 2/3 cup milk into the saucepan, and then the eggs.
 Once the milk has just come to a simmer, very gradually drizzle it into the cornstarch mixture in the bowl, whisking the whole time.

 - Return the mixture back into the saucepan, stirring constantly with a rubber spatula or whisk.